linda-luu/learning/README.md

 # Learning
-A place to track my self-learning progress, and keep a list of useful resources.
+A place to track my self-learning progress and keep a list of useful resources.
 Idea from [amitness](https://github.com/amitness).

 ## Theoretical